 You might also like this page: Small bathroom makeover project.

 Table of Contents

 First the before pictures!

 I saw this green formica and just wanted to freshen it up and make it look more modern.
 To me, it was outdated and I was looking for something a little more sleek.
-At this stage, changing out the entire vanity wasn’t something I considered.
+At this stage, changing out the entire vanity sink wasn’t something I even considered.
 I just wanted a simple cover, and that was it… at first. 😀